 - Digestion alters at least some of it into unknown and untested compounds with uncertain implications for our health. (ibid)

-- It disrupts crucial insulin/glucose/glucagon regulation. (ibid)
+- It disrupts blood sugar, specifically insulin/glucose/glucagon regulation. (ibid)

 - Consumption inhibits the proper absorption of medications.
 This includes meds taken for cancer and heart disease.
 (4)

 - Usage encourages insulin resistance and the development of type 2 diabetes.
 (5)